25 Oct News Release: Compelling art, interactive experiences in newly reinstalled Western art galleries

 About the Eiteljorg:

-The Eiteljorg Museum of American Indians and Western Art in White River State Park in downtown Indianapolis seeks to inspire an appreciation and understanding of the art, history and cultures of the American West and the Indigenous peoples of North America.
+Celebrating its 30th anniversary in 2019, the nonprofit Eiteljorg Museum of American Indians and Western Art in White River State Park in downtown Indianapolis seeks to inspire an appreciation and understanding of the art, history and cultures of the American West and the Indigenous peoples of North America.
 Located on the Central Canal at 500 West Washington St., the Eiteljorg Museum recently was named one of the USA Today Readers’ Choice 10 Best Indiana Attractions.

 Frederic Remington (American, 1861 – 1909)